 In general, a domain name costs about $20/year and hosting a standard website would be between $4/month and $30/month.
 Larger and popular websites would require a VPS or a dedicated server where prices start from $60/month up to $2500/month.
 Highly popular websites may require several servers in a network with other server factors, but those custom solutions need evaluating based on the specific use case.

 Want to know everything about Web Hosting and Services?
 Here is a detailed, useful guide that covers everything about Web Hosting.

 Designing a website is the process of creating the visual look-and-feel for the new product.
 If you require a unique vision for your project, then this would require the skills of a designer.
 This usually requires a certain amount of communication, sample web projects, and several iterations until the final solution is accepted.

-Designing a simple website could vary between $500 and $2500 for 3-5 unique templates, without taking any logos, banners or creative images into account.
+Designing a simple website could vary between $500 and $10,000 for 3-5 unique templates, without taking the additional creation of logos, banners or creative images into account.
 Fancier design or numerous revisions could add up, and fashion or stylish website projects could easily go to the six figures for design work only.

 Some customers prefer to go with the premium template or starter themes, using a base for their work and saving their budget for the rest of the process.
 Keep in mind that the reliable WordPress development companies should advise you of the quality of the templates, and conduct code reviews and ensure that the templates are up to the standards.